toverainc/willow-autocorrect/README.md

 ## Why is this a big deal?
 1) Repeating yourself and remembering how to talk to your voice "assistant" is the worst.
-2) You can likely get away with using a lower resource utilization Whisper model.
+2) You can likely get away with using lower resource utilization Whisper model.
 WIS is already really fast and accurate - WIS + WAC is even faster while being much more accurate.
 Especially on CPU!
 3) Speak the way you do.
 We hesitate, mumble, and say what we mean with variety.
 Other people understand us.
 Voice assistants should too.

 ## Getting Started